 All of our auctions use live internet bidding platforms to ensure that every lot, whether it is worth £20 or £500,000, reaches the widest possible market and sells for the best price possible.
 In the run up to an auction we receive 100’s of emails requesting further information for lots in the sale.
 Attached to these email replies, we regularly send well over 1,000 digital images, such is the huge interest generated in our auctions.

-Richard Bromell and the team at Charterhouse can be contacted for advice and valuations or to a free home visit at The Long Street Salerooms, Sherborne 01935 812277 email@example.com
+Richard Bromell and the team at Charterhouse can be contacted for valuations at The Long Street Salerooms, Sherborne 01935 812277 firstname.lastname@example.org where they are taking further entries for this two day October auction with sales of pictures, prints, books and sporting items and for their specialist classic cars and classic motorcycles also in October.

 Other Charterhouse Specialist Departments Available

 Do you have an item or items you wish to have valued or sell?

 Please contact us, or telephone us if you prefer.

 If you decide to sell your items through Charterhouse we would be delighted to help.